alhajee/ckan/doc/contributing/unicode.rst

 .. note::

-    This document describes the intended future state of Unicode handling in CKAN.
+    This document describes the intended future state of Unicode handling in FMLD.
 For historic reasons, some existing code does not yet follow the rules described here.

     *New code should always comply with the rules in this document.
 Exceptions